Prof. William Schmidt introduces 'Obit.'

 The series, organized by professors William Schmidt and Nancy Sharkey, with help from The Loft's Jeff Yanc, features Q-and-A sessions with journalists and writers after the screenings.
 Schmidt and Sharkey are both former editors at The New York Times.

-• Sunday, Dec.
-3, 2017, 2 p.m.: "Obit," followed by a Q&A with Bruce Weber, obituary writer, New York Times.
+• Dec.
+3, 2017: "Obit."
+See the Q&A with Bruce Weber, obituary writer, New York Times.
 The 2016 documentary looks into the world of obituaries at The Times.
 Writers are interviewed as they research and compose obits, including one for William P. Wilson, who coached John F. Kennedy on his historic TV debate with Richard Nixon.
 See the trailer.

 • Oct.
-8, 2017: "Bill Cunningham New York," followed by a Q&A with Guy Trebay, reporter/critic for The New York Times Culture and Style desk who also wrote a 2015 story, "In Tucson, an unsung architectural oasis."
+8, 2017: "Bill Cunningham New York."
+Hear the Q&A with Guy Trebay, reporter/critic for The New York Times Culture and Style desk who also wrote a 2015 story, "In Tucson, an unsung architectural oasis."
 Will Conroy, a screenwriter whose family runs the Arizona Inn, was the moderator.
 The 2010 documentary follows New York Times photographer Bill Cunningham, a Schwinn-riding cultural anthropologist who for decades chronicled fashion trends and high-society charity events for the newspaper's Style section.
 He died in 2016.
 See the trailer.

 • Sept.
 17, 2017: "Shattered Glass."
 See the Q&A about journalism ethics with Jill Jorden Spitz, editor of the Arizona Daily Star and a 1988 UA School of Journalism graduate.
 UA journalism professor Susan Knight, who teaches Ethics and the News Media, moderated the Q&A with audience members.
 The 2003 film chronicles journalist Stephen Glass (Hayden Christensen), a young reporter who quickly rose from a minor writing post in Washington to a feature writer at the New Republic, where his sources are questioned.
 See the trailer.